These Latino candidates are competing to be among new faces in Congress

 AMMAR CAMPA-NAJJAR — Ammar Campa-Najjar, a Democrat, faces five-term incumbent Rep. Duncan Hunter in the usually solid Republican California District 50, where Latinos are almost 25 percent of the eligible voters.
 Campa-Najjar, who is of Mexican and Palestinian descent, worked in the Obama administration and has been endorsed by President Barack Obama.
 His opponent Hunter has been indicted on charges related to personal use of campaign funds.
 The race has been volatile, and Hunter has been strongly criticized for trying to link Campa-Najjar to terrorism because of his late Palestinian grandfather, who died 16 years before Campa-Najjar was born.
 Campa-Najjar has been working to mobilize new voters, particularly Hispanics in the district.
 “For a long time people talked about the Latino sleeping giant, but I don't think the voters and people have been asleep.
 The Latino community has been active for years," he told NBC News.

-ANTONIO DELGADO — Anthony Delgado is a Democrat trying to unseat first-term Rep. John Faso in New York’s 14th, where almost 21 percent of eligible voters are Latino.
+ANTONIO DELGADO — Antonio Delgado is a Democrat trying to unseat first-term Rep. John Faso in New York’s 19th Congressional District, where almost 21 percent of eligible voters are Latino.
 Delgado’s race in the Hudson Valley and Catskills and in the politically moderate district, the race is neck-and-neck.
-A native of Schenectady, New York, Delgado, who is of Dominican descent, is a Rhodes scholar, businessman and attorney in one of the country's top law firms.
+A native of Schenectady, New York, Delgado, who is of Puerto Rican descent, is a Rhodes scholar, businessman and attorney in one of the country's top law firms.
 The race has drawn controversy after Republicans aired ads against Delgado that have been criticized as racist; they excerpted lyrics from rap music Delgado made as a young man with scenes from his campaign ads.
 Delgado has hammered Faso for voting in favor of the Republican plan to repeal the Affordable Care Act.
 “I will fight for quality, affordable health care for everyone,” Delgado said in a tweet.

 VERONICA ESCOBAR — Veronica Escobar, a Democrat, is poised to make history as one of two Latinas who will be the first to represent Texas in Congress.
 An El Paso native, Escobar would be taking the seat that was held by Democratic Rep. Beto O’Rourke, who is challenging Republican Sen. Ted Cruz.
 Because Texas’ 16th Congressional District is so heavily Democrat, there is little doubt she’ll be the victor in the race against Republican Rick Seeberger.
 A former county judge — the official who leads county government — Escobar is considered a progressive Democrat.
 She told NBC that her campaign has, in part, been about pushing back against dark times.
 “There’s a wave of women and people of color who are running and winning.
 It’s a silver lining to a very dark cloud.”